silinternational/ui-components/README.md

 ## theming

-If you are using an [MDC theme](https://material.io/develop/web/docs/theming) you may want to include a \_typography.scss file and import it into
+If you are using an [MDC theme](https://material.io/develop/web/docs/theming) you may want to include a \_theme.scss file and import it into
 \_index.scss.

-Import \_index.scss or other file(s) that contains stuff like --mdc-theme-primary --mdc-theme-secondary and other root variables to the App.svelte (Index.svelte in sveltekit templates) or Index.html (App.html for sveltekit) file (unless they are being declared there already) so they get applied to the ui-components.
+Import \_index.scss or other file(s) that contains material styling variables like --mdc-theme-primary --mdc-theme-secondary and other root variables to the App.svelte (your base +page.svelte or +layout.svelte in sveltekit templates) or Index.html (app.html for sveltekit) file so they get applied to the ui-components.

 See https://github.com/silinternational/ui-components/blob/develop/stories/_theme.scss for exposed theme properties.